 In the west, the perception is a little different:

 On the other hand, American and British culture dictates that promiscuity and having multiple partners is looked down upon.
-This societal prudishness results in public figures being outed for having these encounters, shamed into apology, and often removed from their public posts.
+This societal prudishness results in public figures being outed for having these connections, shamed into apology, and often removed from their public posts.
 Widespread judgement of other people’s sexual behaviour results in sex being regarded as shameful, especially for people with multiple partners.

 Trust is key in relationships: